kirandevappa/kiran-resume/index.md

 **Götebörg, Sweden | June 2025 - Present**
 **Project: Vehicle Software Factory**
 - Working with a portfolio of next-gen platforms and applications that cater to the needs of the future, spanning across trucks, buses and construction equipments, both for R&D and Aftermarket setup.
+- Tailored attention to atleast 13 medium to large size applications within the subportfolio I am responsible for, managing budgets, roadmaps and deliveries to have the most efficient use of resources with maximum ROI.
+- Managed requirements, deliveries to an extremely complicated and massive platform overhaul that directly contributes to the present and future of company.
+- Catered to multicultural, dynamic teams that are intertwined in a matrix of dependencies and deliverables, untangling and bringing clarity for an efficient value flow.
 - Define and execute product strategy and vision for digital platforms, products and services, aligning with business goals and needs.
 - Lead end-to-end product lifecycle: from discovery, ideation, roadmap planning, and development to launch and optimization.
 - Collaborate cross-functionally with engineering, design, marketing, data, and business stakeholders to deliver scalable, user-friendly digital solutions.